Interpol issues arrest warrant against Nirav Modi’s brother Nehal

 It was further alleged that on April 12 last year, around 12 employees were taken from Dubai to Cairo.
 It was here that Nehal allegedly forced them to sign false documents.
 The ED also said that Nehal had also allegedly bribed Ashish Lad, one of the directors of the company.
 It was further alleged that he had paid Rs 2 million in lieu of tendering a false testimony before judicial authorities in Europe.

 He has also been accused of siphoning 50 kg gold from a Dubai based company, Firestar, which belongs to Nirav.
-Further the ED also accused him of siphoning of 150 boxes of pearls from Hong Kong.
+Further, the ED also accused him of siphoning off 150 boxes of pearls from Hong Kong.
 He is also the director of two companies that are alleged to have received Rs 335.95 crore from two dummy companies of Nirav Modi.

 Nirav Modi's extradition trial in UK set to begin on May 2020

 The arrest warrant by the Interpol would be a major shot in the arm for the ED, which is in the process of having him extradited.
 The PMLA court would now pass an order and communicate the same in a sealed cover to the Ministry of External Affairs.
-This would in turn be communicated by the MEA with the authorities of the country from where he would have to be extradited.
+This would, in turn, be communicated by the MEA with the authorities of the country from where he would have to be extradited.